JordiCorbilla/FlickrPhotoStats/README.md

 ### Version 4.6:
 - Automatic backup.
 - Saving the history independently.

+### Version 4.7:
+- Stable and highly functional release.
+- Pool and album handling.

+### Version 4.8:
+- Memory and CPU performance.

 ### Version 5:
 - Saving the repository in a SQL DB (MySQL, SQL Server).